 From time to time, we have been and may be subject to claims, lawsuits, government investigations, and other proceedings involving products liability, competition and antitrust, intellectual property, privacy, consumer protection, securities, tax, labor and employment, commercial disputes, and other matters that could adversely affect our business operations and financial condition.
-Injuries sustained by those who use or purchase our products, including, without limitation, our avalanche beacon transceivers, have, and could in the future, subject us to regulatory proceedings and litigation by government agencies and private litigants brought against us, that regardless of their merits, could harm our reputation, divert management's attention from our operations and result in substantial legal fees and other costs.
+Injuries sustained by those who use or purchase our products, including, without limitation, BDEL's avalanche beacon transceivers, have, and could in the future, subject us to regulatory proceedings and litigation by government agencies and private litigants brought against us, that regardless of their merits, could harm our reputation, divert management's attention from our operations and result in substantial legal fees and other costs.
 For example, as disclosed in Item 3.
-"Legal Proceedings," BDEL was notified by the CPSC that the agency staff believes we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of BDEL's avalanche transceivers either switching unexpectedly out of "send" mode and/or out of "search" mode, that we made material misrepresentations in reports to the CPSC or other regulators could be costly to us and could damage our business and reputation as well as have a material adverse effect on the Company's liquidity, stock price, consolidated financial position, results of operations and/or cash flows.
-Also, we have reporting obligations to safety regulators in all jurisdictions where we sell our products, where reporting may trigger further regulatory investigations.
+"Legal Proceedings," BDEL was notified by the CPSC that the agency staff believes we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of avalanche transmitters distributed by BDEL either switching unexpectedly out of "send" mode and/or out of "search" mode, that we made material misrepresentations in reports to the CPSC, and that the agency staff intends to recommend that the CPSC impose substantial civil monetary penalties on us.
+Furthermore, as disclosed in Item 3.
+"Legal Proceedings," the U.S. Department of Justice has commenced an investigation relating to the CPSC investigation and we received grand jury subpoenas for documents relating to, among other things, certain avalanche transmitters distributed by BDEL.
+Any financial or other penalties imposed by the CPSC as well as the Department of Justice or other regulators could be costly to us and could damage our business and reputation as well as have a material adverse effect on the Company's liquidity, stock price, consolidated financial position, results of operations and/or cash flows.
+Also, we have reporting obligations to saf